Burn Notice Characters

 Burn Notice TV character Carl Wilhelm played by Mark Totty, photo

 A trader in sex slaves under the guise of fashion designers with his brother.
 Scammed/kidnapped the daughter of a friend of Nate Westons to be sold into Dubai, until his own brother was ransomed back for the girls release.
-Current location: At large.

 Seen in episodes: 4